shettyshrikanth/redson/README.md

             JsonEntry.of("age", person.age),
         )
 );

+// Now, when you convert a Person to Json, you will have this result Person person = new Person("John Doe", 99);
+JsonValue.of(person);      // -> { "fullName" : "John Doe", "age" : 99 }
 ```
 Because we have to do this once for every instance of Person, we will put this bloc of code in a static bloc and our class will become :